 Chrome and Parkhouse Hill are in my opinion, the two best looking hills in the Peak District.
 They rise out of the Upper Dove Valley swiftly and sharply.
 These limestone reef knolls are defined and are shaped like nothing else in the Peak, perhaps being two of the only true peaks in the Peak District.

-As a lover of these hills, I devised a route a few years back which is featured in my book, Peak District Through The Lens.
+As a lover of these hills, I devised a route which is featured in my book, Peak District Through The Lens.
 The route is around 5 miles long starting at Hollinsclough and heads up to a limestone pavement and World War 2 bunker on High Edge, then heading past Tor Rock where you get a real appreciation for Chrome Hill before heading up the hill itself.
-We will walk ‘The Dragon’s Back’, reaching the summit, photographing along the way before heading up Parkhouse Hill to capture the sunset.
-If we have made good time, we can add High Wheeldon or Hitter Hill on as an annex before Parkhouse Hill.
-Please note Parkhouse Hill is steep and at times a little exposed.
+We will walk ‘The Dragon’s Back’, reaching the summit, photographing along the way.
+Once here we will see where we are with time and decide whether we will do Parkhouse Hill or Hitter Hill for sunset.

 At 5 miles, this is route is a small hill-walking route and preferably you will have some experience of hill-walking and above average fitness.
-We will be walking on well trodden paths but there are sections where it is steep and just grass paths and sections where it could be rocky or particularly on Parkhouse Hill, exposed.
+We will be walking on well trodden paths but there are sections where it is steep and grassy.
+There are sections where it could be rocky or particularly on Parkhouse Hill, exposed.
 We will be stopping regularly and will keep the pace comfortable.
 Difficulty perception varies from person to person.
 While I view the route as safe and in most peoples limits, please ensure you are suitable before booking.